Santosh2611/Signal-Processing-Lab/README.md

-# Signal-Processing-Lab
 Demonstration of the mini-lab component activities conducted for the course of Signal Processing Lab (19CCE281).
+It familiarizes with time and frequency domain representations of signals and systems, the frequency response of systems and designing digital filters with suitable structures.